 The Medicare Part D program became a Part of Medicare on January 1st 2006 after the Medicare Prescription Drug, Improvement, and Modernization Act was passed in December of 2003.
 This gave Medicare beneficiaries the ability to buy coverage that would help pay for their prescription medications as Medicare did not pay for prescription drugs previously.

 Each year a Medicare beneficiary can change to another plan during the Medicare Annual Enrollment Period.
 This enrollment period runs form October 15th to December the 7th each year.
 A typical Medicare Part D plan will have a premium ranging from $15 to $40 per month.
-Occasionally there are plans that are less than $15 per month and certainly a few that are more than $40 per month however the most competitive plans that will be best for your medication list typically run in the $20 per month range.
+Occasionally there are plans that are less than $15 per month and certainly a few that are more than $40 per month however we find the most competitive plans list run in the $20 per month range.

 The Medicare website, www.medicare.gov, has a very useful tool that our agency uses extensively to help find the best Part D plan for our clients.
 It allows us to input your medications you take, the pharmacy you prefer, and gives results and ranks the plans based on your total cost.
 This very helpful tool allows us to keep our clients in the best plans each and every year.

 A person obviously wants to give themselves the best coverage for the best price, so you may be wondering, which route is best for me?
 The answer to that question depends on many factors.
 The traditional Medicare supplement has excellent coverage and leaves you with very little to zero out of pocket expenses however, the premiums are fairly expensive, especially when you consider you are paying the Medicare Part B premium as well.